Community Impact

 Employee Volunteerism

-At Martin’s Point, employee engagement in community service is a hallmark of our culture of caring.
-Supported by our generous Volunteer Time Off (VTO) program, employees can spend up to 24 hours of paid time each year volunteering at local nonprofits of their choice.
-In 2020, as many of our local organizations halted volunteer opportunities completely due to social distancing requirements, employees eager to make a difference found creative ways to safely offer their time and talents where they could.
+At Martin’s Point, supporting employee engagement in community service is a direct expression of our organizational values.
+Through our generous Volunteer Time Off (VTO) program, employees can spend up to 24 hours of paid time each year volunteering at local nonprofits of their choice.
+In 2022, our employees clocked in an impressive total of more than 1625 volunteer hours—an almost 40% increase in hours over the previous year!

 Martin’s Point Employees Volunteered their Time with Many Organizations, including: